melkosw/visio/README.md

 # visio
-Visiualization program for DAHLIA and EMMA cosmological HDF5 simulation files (or plain-grid files)
+Visiualization program for some RAMZES HDF5 simulation files (or plain-grid files)

 STEP 1: download dependecies